shofiq301/Landmaks/README.md

 ### Test Cases

 The `LandmarkViewModelTests` class tests the `LandmarkViewModel` for both success and failure scenarios using a mock data provider.
+The `LandmarkDataProviderTests` class tests the `LandmarkDataProvider` class and using a mock data provider.